 Cellbond are at the forefront of deformable aluminium crash test barrier design and production and have been considered international industry specialists for nearly 30 years.
 We were the first company to offer a full range of deformable aluminium honeycomb barriers and many existing barrier types were developed with essential involvement from Cellbond.

-Cellbond’s blue barriers are instantly recognisable, but we also manufacture grey barriers and can supply other colours on request.
-We have worked closely with safety experts including EuroNCAP, IIHS and NHTSA in order to develop barriers that will cover a variety of regulatory standards and test protocols within Europe, the US and other countries.
+Cellbond’s renowned blue barriers are instantly recognizable, but we also manufacture grey barriers and can supply other colours on request.
+We have worked closely with safety experts including EuroNCAP, IIHS and NHTSA in order to develop deformable aluminium barriers that will cover a variety of regulatory standards and test protocols within Europe, the US and other countries.

 - Advanced 2000 Side Impact Barrier

 - AEMDB Side Impact Barrier

 - IIHS Side Impact Barrier

 - Frontal Offset Barrier